ika-rwth-aachen/RoadGeneration/README.md

 sh buildScript.sh
 ```

-Alternatively you can install the project manually.
+Alternatively you can build the project manually:

 <details><summary><b>Install on Linux</b></summary>